ramit05/myblog/_posts/2018-01-14-ci-cd-chef-automate.md

 ![habitat7](https://user-images.githubusercontent.com/8342133/34915319-5787f03a-f94a-11e7-955e-bd8050449202.png)

-We are going to use the github feature
+In order to achieve our objective we are going to use this github feature

 ![habitat8](https://user-images.githubusercontent.com/8342133/34915325-70bca69a-f94a-11e7-9298-c0dc927471e0.png)